Aranui 5 Review and Specifications

 Review of Aranui 5

-MV Aranui 5 is a passenger/cargo ship which went into service on December 12, 2015 between Tahiti and Marquesas Islands.
-With Papeete, French Polynesia being its homeport, Aranui 5 replaced Aranui 3 that went into service in 2003.
-Aranui 5, just like its predecessor, is registered as a passenger vessel under the International Convention for Safety of Life at Sea (SOLAS), for international operation.
+MV Aranui 5 is a cargo cruise ship (freight and passenger vessel) which started operations on December 12, 2015.
+The cargo cruise itinerary route is between Tahiti and Marquesas Islands.
+The ship is homeported in Papeete (Tahiti, French Polynesia).
+Aranui 5 replaced Aranui 3 (launched in 2002).
+The new Aranui ship, just like its predecessor, is registered as "passenger vessel" under the International Convention for Safety of Life at Sea (SOLAS), allowing it international shipping operations.

 The shipowner CPTM is a 3rd generation maritime shipping company that operates in French Polynesia exclusively.
 Established in 1954 by the Wong family (Tahiti), initially the company was named "Wing Man Hing". its cargo vessels serve French Polynesia for over 6 decades.
 Originally, the company serviced Tuamotus and Gambiers Archipelagos, conducting freight shipping between the islands and Tahiti.